databrickslabs/ucx/README.md

 ```

 Please follow the instructions in `./install.sh`, which will deploy UCX to your workspace and open a notebook with the description of all jobs to trigger.
 The journey starts with assessment.
+### Special Consideration - External Metastores
+If your Databricks Workspace relies on an external Hive Metastore (such as glue), make sure to read the [External HMS Document](docs/external_hms_glue.md).

 ## Star History